Beautiful Bermuda - 6 Places to Visit in 3 Days!

 As mentioned earlier, the Railway Trail is another way of exploring the island.
 It’s perfect for anyone intending to walk and jog while on their trip.
 I only stumbled upon this trail by accident when I was leaving Gibbs Lighthouse.
 It stretches from one side of the island to the very other side and contains many points of exit/entry along the way.

-It was pretty quiet along the trail when I walked it and so I was slightly dubious of walking it on my own and thus only walked it for around 20 minutes.
-It was only afterward, when I googled the trail, that I saw how popular it is and saw pictures of the pretty scenery that I had missed out on by not walking more of it.
-I regret that I hadn't planned better and walked some more of the Railway Trail - especially the sections by the ocean.
+It was pretty quiet along the trail when I walked it so I was slightly dubious of walking it on my own – thus only walking it for around 20 minutes.
+It was only afterward, when I googled the trail, that I saw how popular it is.
+There were beautiful pictures of the pretty scenery that I had missed out on by not walking more of it.
+I regret that I hadn’t planned better and walked some more of the trail – especially the sections by the ocean.

 6. ROYAL NAVAL DOCKYARD

-The Royal Naval Dockyard was quite a journey from where I was staying, however, the bus trip over to the Dockyard was cheap and provided some lovely views of the island along the way.
-The Dockyard is the most visited site in Bermuda and it is steeped in a strong history dating back from when the British Royal Navy established the Royal Naval Dockyard after defeat in the American War of Independence.
+The Royal Naval Dockyard was quite a journey from where I was staying.
+However, the bus trip over to the Dockyard was cheap and provided lovely views of the island along the way.
+The Dockyard is the most visited site in Bermuda and is the island’s major cruise port.
+It is steeped in history – dating back to when the British Royal Navy established the Royal Naval Dockyard (after defeat in the American War of Independence).
 It continued to be a naval base until it officially closed in 1995.

 I was drawn to the impressive Clocktower Mall building.
-It was built in the 1850s as a warehouse for the British Navy but is now used as a mall.
-The Mall was open, however, I only met a few other customers inside of it....which was great in some ways as I had it all to myself!
+It was built in the 1850s as a warehouse for the British Navy – it is now used as a mall.
+The Mall was open, however, I only met a few customers inside of it….which was great in some ways as I had it all to myself!

 HOTEL: FAIRMONT SOUTHAMPTON